nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Timetable implementation

-The **TimeTable** component prints the daily or weekly schedule that the user wishes to see.
+The **TimeTable** component prints the daily, weekly and monthly schedule that the user wishes to see.

 The functionalities of the timetable include:
 - Prints a schedule specific to the date the user inputs
 - Prints the schedule for the week the user is at
+- Prints the schedule for the week after
 - Prints the schedule of the day whenever the user starts up Sherpass.
+- Prints the schedule of the current month
+- Prints the schedule of any specific month.
 - The timetable schedule is represented in a table form as shown below:

 ![](images/timetableFormat.png)